wshr123/EDST-Net/step_by_step_dataset.md

 CVB Dataset for EDST-Net Processing and Model Training Guide

-This repository provides a step-by-step workflow for processing the CVB dataset and training models, with special handling for Category 12 (rare class) to ensure that both validation and test sets contain sufficient samples.
-The optimized pipeline improves dataset balance and model generalization.
+This repository provides a step-by-step workflow for processing the CVB dataset and training models The optimized pipeline improves dataset balance and model generalization.

 📁 Repository Structure